50 Best Fun History Facts for Kids

-History is old but its far from boring!
-From pooping Romans to WW2 magicians, check out these crazy facts from history!
+History is old but it's far from boring!
+From purple carrots to pooping Romans, to WW2 magicians, here are 50 crazy facts from history!

 If you liked this and want to test your trivia, why not try our fun history quiz?
 If you think Romans rule then you can always check out our ancient history quiz.
 And there's loads more quizzes on the History quiz page

 Yup, the most famously orange vegetable used to be purple!
 In the 16th century Dutch growers cultivated orange carrots, supposedly as a tribute to King William of Orange, and they've been that way ever since!
 Do you think you could get anyone to change a vegetable colour for you?

 2. No witches were burned at Salem

 And there's two reasons for that.
 Firstly, there was no such thing as witches, just a lot of scared and confused people, and secondly, hanging was the technique used to execute any so called 'witches' in Salem in 1692, except in the case of a man called Giles Corey, who refused to testify, and was crushed to death!
 Gruesome!

 It might seem pretty impossible to imagine eating your dinner without a fork, but in fact they weren't widely used in the UK until the 17th century!
 Before then, people would spear their food on their knives, and use a spoon to help them.

 4. Versailles was gross